 - Evidence of Sufficient Financial Support – Undergraduate costs are estimated at $24,818 USD for 9 months of study including tuition and fees, housing, meals, books and other living expenses.
 Applicants must provide evidence of the source and amount of funding used to support educational expenses.
 Documents must be issued within the 6 months previous to the time of application.
 Please add an additional $3,000 per each dependent.

 - Passport – Please provide a photocopy of your current passport as well as any previous visas to the US, I-20’s and an I-94 card if available.

-The application for international admission and all supporting documents should be submitted by June 30 for the fall semester, November 30 for the spring semester, March 31 for the ELI Summer Session and April 30 for the Undergraduate Summer Session.
+The application for international admission and all supporting documents should be submitted by June 1 for the fall semester, November 1 for the spring semester, and April 1 for the Undergraduate Summer Session.
 Admission will not be granted until all supporting documentation as listed above has been received and evaluated.
 Upon acceptance, notification will be sent to the student along with an I-20 (Certificate of Eligibility).

 Full payment of tuition and fees must be paid at registration each semester.
 International students are required to purchase a health insurance policy provided by the university.
 Tech receives no remuneration as a result of international student enrollment in the health insurance plan.

 More detailed information regarding international student admissions may be obtained by contacting International Admissions, Brown Hall, Suite 104, Arkansas Tech University, Russellville, Arkansas, 72801-2222, USA; telephone 479-356-2217; fax 479-964-0522; email email@example.com, web www.atu.edu/imsso/admission.php.